GreenLemonProtocol/ink/README.md

 #### 4. Deposit coin and commitment

-* Copy the "commitmentHex" string from proofs/proof-1.json enter it into the contract call with a value of "1" (1 Unit DOT)
+* Copy the "commitmentHex" string from proofs/proof-1.json, and enter it into the contract call with a value of "1" (1 Unit DOT)
 * Increase `max gas allowed` to `50000000`

 #### 5. Start HTTP service